raspy135/Qun-synthesizer/README.md

 * Analog Modeling engine
   * The analog modeling engine is **made from scratch**.
+  * Uses small buffer to audio codec chip.
+Audio driver latency is about 1 ms.
   * All analog modeling engine parameters can be configured through MIDI.
   * 2 Oscillators, it can be used as dual tone.
   * **Flexible** MOD (CV) routing.
 The signal routing is very flexible, close to modular synthesizer experience.
 You can route signals as normal, or totally radical.